RowanCParnell/CareControlSystem/README.md

-# A filtering and sorting system for data from a json file
+# A filtering and sorting system for data from a json file using Solar2D and Lua

 Red value are the amount of outstanding issues.
 Orange values are the amount of due issues.